Saitama Japan Travel Guide

 Japan is an island nation without land borders.
 Therefore, border crossing information related to land routes does not concern travel to or from Saitama City.
 Every international arrivals and departures are via air or sea ports.

-The main the center of attention for international travelers reaching Japan, and subsequently Saitama City, remains on air travel through Tokyo's Narita (NRT) and Haneda (HND) airports, or via international cruise ports in Tokyo or Yokohama.
+The main focus for international travelers reaching Japan, and subsequently Saitama City, remains on air travel through Tokyo's Narita (NRT) and Haneda (HND) airports, or via international cruise ports in Tokyo or Yokohama.

-Standard immigration at NRT/HND by showing a passport and visa (if applicable).
+Standard immigration at NRT/HND with passport and visa (if applicable).

 Border control at cruise ports follows similar procedures.

-Passport, visa (if needed), return ticket, and evidence of funds.
+Passport, visa (if needed), return ticket, and proof of funds.

 For Saitama City, your journey to Japan will entirely by air or sea.
 Plan your international travel through Tokyo's major airports.